goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 SELECT USERNAME,PASSWORD from USERS where USERNAME='' OR '1'='1' AND PASSWORD='' OR '1'='1';
 ```

-Note: This was the most basic example and meant only for understanding purposes.
-You'll mostly not find any such cases in the real world.

 This query results in a true statement thus, the user gets logged in.
 This example depicts the most basic type of SQL injection.

 SQL injection can be used anywhere to fetch any sensitive information from the Database.

+Note: This was the most basic example and meant only for understanding purposes.
+You'll mostly not find any such cases in the real world.

+You can use this cheat sheet to see how to make queries over different SQL database providers.
 [SQL Injection Cheat Sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)

 ## How to detect the presence of SQL Injection?

 In most of the cases SQL Injection can be detected easily by providing invalid parameters like `'`, `''` `a' or 1=1--`, `"a"" or 1=1--"`, ` or a = a`, `a' waitfor delay '0:0:10'--`, `1 waitfor delay '0:0:10'--`, `%26`, `' or username like '%` etc. and observe the changes in the behaviour of the application.
 You may try to analyse the length of the response from the server and also the time it takes to send the response.
+Payloads like: `'`, `a' or 1=1--` etc. might show changes in the response by the database server.
+But in case if there is no change we try to trigger time delays using payload like `a' waitfor delay '0:0:10'--` which might make the server delay for 10 sec before sending a response.

-Now, we know that the website is vulnerable to SQL Injection and we need to extract sensitive information from the database.
+After determining if the website is vulnerable to `SQL Injection` we can try to extract some sensitive information from the database.

 Before that, we need to identify the `number of columns` the SQL Query returns.
-This is essential because if we try to extract different number of columns, then it will return an error.
+This is essential because if we try to extract unequal number of columns than what the query actually returns, then it will return an error.

 We can determine the number of columns by using the `order by` command.